Part 4: Using the Results

 Results can be used to inform teaching.
 When faculty understand the deficiencies that exist, teaching methods can be adjusted to account for those shortfalls.
 With summative assessment, improvements can be planned for the next cycle.
 In the case of formative assessment, improvements can be made immediately.

 Using results can lead to enhanced collaboration.
 Discussions about results should include conversations about pedagogy, successes, and challenges.
-As these topics are discussed, synergetic solutions can be developed to address and unattained outcomes or unmet achievement targets.
+As these topics are discussed, synergetic solutions can be developed to address unattained outcomes or unmet achievement targets.

 When faculty participate in regular review of assessment results, they are more knowledgeable regarding the degree to which students are achieving learning outcomes in the program or course.
 Such knowledge becomes useful in conversations with supervisors and deans and on performance evaluations when some related conversation is required, or in similar conversations with academic leaders, community business partners, or other stakeholders.